chericito/mobohubb-docs/docs/SCHEDULE/schedule-actions.md

 ## Copy Previous Week

-This will quickly copy all shifts, users, and all other information from the previous week (M-S) to the current week.
+Duplicate an entire week’s schedule—shifts, assigned users, tasks, and settings—in one step.
+The system lifts everything from the last Monday-through-Sunday period and places it into the week you’re currently viewing.

 1. In the scheduler,  **click** **Actions** → **Copy Previous Week**.